-$^9~$ Title V of Public Law 93-344.
+9 Title V of Public Law 93-344.

-&lt;sup>10 The FCRA (sec.
-505(b)) requires that the financing accounts be non-budgetary.
+10 FCRA (sec.
+505(b)) requires that the financing accounts be nonbudgetary.
 They are non-budgetary in concept because they do not measure cost.
-For additional discussion of credit programs, see Chapter 7, "Credit and Insurance," and Chapter 15, "Budget Concepts."
+For additional discussion of credit programs, see the "Credit and Insurance" and "Budget Concepts" chapters of this volume.

-&lt;sup>11 Title I of Public Law 107-90.
+11 Title I of Public Law 107-90.

-$^{12}\,$ The budget treatment of this fund is further discussed in Chapter 15, "Budget Concepts."
+$^{^{12}\,}$ The budget treatment of this fund is further discussed in the "Budget Concepts" chapter.